 The cost of breast reduction in Beverly Hills varies from patient to patient, based on each person’s individual needs.
 In some cases, breast reduction surgery can be covered by insurance if your breast size is causing back or neck pain.
-The average cost of breast reduction is between $5,000-$7,000, but the specific price for your procedure will be given to you once you have a consultation and we provide your surgical plan.

 What to expect during breast reduction?

 You will have a thorough consultation with Dr. Cohen before your surgery to ensure all of your questions are answered and you feel prepared.
 During this time he will explain the procedure in detail.
 He will examine your breasts and discuss your medical history, goals for the surgery and aesthetic vision for your breasts.